magnars/dash.el/README.md

 ### -mapcat `(fn list)`

 Returns the concatenation of the result of mapping `fn` over `list`.
-Thus function `fn` should return a collection.
+Thus function `fn` should return a list.

 ```cl
 (-mapcat 'list '(1 2 3)) ;; => '(1 2 3)